auroraborie/deliverable-documents/deliverables/D4/review_template.md

 ### Project Summary:

 EduNexus is an academic support application which aids educators in underprivileged areas to easily track student grade records and personalize exams report generation.
 The project aims to improve the administrative organization of schools through automated workflows and digital scalability.
-They have implemented key features such as automated report generation, performance analyzer, and secure student data management to create a user-friendly and non-technical experience for ease of use by educators.
+They have implemented key features such as automated report generation, student performance analysis, and secure data management to create a user-friendly and non-technical experience for ease of use by educators.

 ### Introduction & Overview of the problem and the product:

-I was able to infer what problem that this project is trying to solve through context clues.
+I was able to infer what problem this project is trying to solve through context clues.
 However, more context in the README of the repo would have been helpful and more convincing about how important this application is.
 Specifically, by providing some facts and figures or examples of the places and the educators who may have difficulty in student record management that would find this project helpful.

-I was able to get an overview through watching both the demo video and readme file.
+I was able to get an overview of the project through watching both the demo video and readme file.

 This project has many similar functionalities to other academic support tools, such as showing student performance analytics and adding different types of users.
 However, this project can differentiate itself by being designed for helping educators in technologically underserved areas, and as such incorporated more user-friendly and automated workflows.
 As well, anticipating the scarcity of internet access, EduNexus is developed to run packaged locally on the computer.

-More details on how the schools in underprivileged areas would be benefitted by this project would have been informative and persuasive in the project's impact, such as more information on how schools may currently struggle with their student record management.

 More competitive analysis between their product and other educational support tools on the market would help me get more information on how their product differs and is more advantageous to the user.